Pork tenderloin medallions served with camembert, cider & mustard sauce, rich creamy and all in around 25 minutes, the perfect midweek meal.

 What cider should I use?

-This is mainly for my American visitors.
-This recipe uses hard cider, please do not try and make this without booze it will taste all sorts of funky.
+For American visitors, this recipe uses hard cider, please do not try and make this without booze it will taste all sorts of funky.

 These pork fillet medallions are easy to cook but they are very much hands on cooking.